How to keep your credit rating fit and healthy in 2013

 - Prove that you're secure and stable

 Companies want to know that you'll be able to repay what they lend you - and if you move house or switch jobs a lot, this may work against you.
-It also helps to have a bank account, or an alternative such as a building society account or a Personal Account with thinkmoney.
+It also helps to have a bank account, or an alternative such as a building society account or a Managed Current Account with thinkmoney.

 How to keep your credit rating healthy in the future